woxtom/rewind_windows/README.md

 - Stores `first_seen_at`, `last_seen_at`, `capture_count`, `window_title`, `pid`, screenshot path, Markdown, and notes for each observation.
 - Splits observations into heading-aware chunks for chunk-level keyword and vector retrieval.
 - Uses SQLite FTS5 when available and falls back to `LIKE` matching when it is not.
-- Stores embeddings in compact binary form inside SQLite instead of keeping large JSON arrays.
+- Stores embeddings in compact binary form inside SQLite
-- Re-encodes screenshots to smaller `.webp` files when Pillow succeeds; otherwise keeps the original image.
+- Re-encodes screenshots to smaller `.webp` files
 - Supports time filters such as:
   - `today`
   - `yesterday afternoon`